 The proud traditions of the Health Sciences & Human Services Library originated in 1813.
 Until that date, the medical school had not had a library, from the time of its founding in 1807 as the College of Medicine of Maryland.
 Doctor John Crawford, a prominent Baltimore physician and member of the faculty, was the owner of a fine medical library.
 Following his death in 1813, his faculty colleagues pooled their financial resources to purchase the collection from his estate.
-This represents the first instance in which a medical college in this country established its own separate library.
-Similarly for us, the Crawford Collection in the Health Sciences & Human Services Library represents the origin of the entire University of Maryland Library System.
+The Crawford Collection in the Health Sciences & Human Services Library represents the origin of the entire University of Maryland Library System.

 Reflecting his interest in natural history, and influenced by his professional assignments as a British naval surgeon in such tropical locales as Barbados and the Dutch colony of Demerara, Crawford's library showcases the works of such classical figures as Hippocrates, Celsus, Vesalius, and Malpighi, as well as more contemporary notables like Linnaeus and Boerhaave.
 Holdings include imprints from as early as 1565, and continuing through the beginning of the nineteenth century.
 Numbering 569 volumes, the Crawford Collection remains today one of the focal treasures of the Library.